-This course is a study of the pathology and general health management of disease and injuries across the life span.
+This course is a study of the pathology and general health management of diseases and injuries across the life span.
 Topics will include etiology, symptoms, pharmacology and the physical and psychological reactions to diseases and injuries.
-Prerequisite: BIOL 2401 or SCIT 1407, BIOL 2402 or SCIT 1408, and HITT 1305.
+Prerequisite: BIOL 2401 or SCIT 1407 and BIOL 2402 or SCIT 1408.